- Special Events

-Required for all events that plan on serving alcohol, the alcohol mitigation plan requires details on how your event will ID participants, obtain a liquor license, and meet all other liquor serving laws and requirements.
+Required for all events that plan on serving alcohol, the alcohol mitigation plan requires details on how your event will ID participants, obtain a liquor license, secure the perimeters, and meet all other liquor serving laws and requirements.
+Special Event Liquor License

 Medical and emergency service needs of the attendees and participants are an important consideration.
 All day events, the service of alcohol, and event activities that pose an increased risk of injury are all reasons to provide a medical plan, which requires details such as aid stations, EMTs, ambulances, and other emergency services that will be available at your event.

 A parks management plan is required for all events taking place on Town parks, trails, or other facilities.
 It requires information on how your event will use the fields, set up, and take down.

 One of the most important plans is how you will manage food service and waste disposal at your event.
 This plan requires you to obtain a State food service license, if applicable, specify how trash/recycling will be handled, and how you will meet the Town's Wildlife Protection Ordinances when food or food products are present.

 As required by the SWFPD, large temporary structures must be reviewed and approved by the fire district.
 Permit for Temporary Membrane, Structure, Tent, or Canopies.